b-lukaszuk/BS_wJ_eng/contents/pascals_triangle.md

 ```

 Since `getFmtPascTriangle` is a graphical equivalent of `binomial(n, k)` then
-it's only fitting to accept the two letters as its input.
-We begin by obtaining
+it's only fitting to accept the two letters (`n` and `k`) as its input.
+We begin
-the `triangle`, its `lastRow` and based on it the maximum width of a number in
+by obtaining the `triangle`, its `lastRow` and based on it the maximum width of
-the triangle (`maxNumWidth`, `+1` produces more pleasing output).
-Next, we
+a number in the triangle (`maxNumWidth`, the magic number `+1` is to produce
+more visually pleasing output).
+Next, we determine the width of the last
-determine the width of the last row.
-Notice the `n+1` part (here and below in
+row.
+Notice the `n+1` part (here and below in the function) as well as `k+1`
-the function) as well as `k+1` part later on.
-In, general Julia and humans count
+part later on.
+In, general Julia and humans count elements starting from 1,
-elements starting from 1, whereas a Pascal's triangle is 0 indexed, hence we
+whereas a Pascal's triangle is 0 indexed, hence we added `+1` to help us
-added `+1` to help us translate one system into the other.
-Anyway, the length of
+translate one system into the other.
+Anyway, the length of `lastRow` (the
-`lastRow` (the longest row in `triangle`) is the number of digits in the row
+longest row in `triangle`) is the number of digits in the row (`(n+1)`) times
-(`(n+1)`) times the width of a formatted digit (`maxNumWidth`) plus the number
+the width of a formatted digit (`maxNumWidth`) plus the number of spaces between
-of spaces between the formatted digits.
-The number of spaces is 1 less than the
+the formatted digits.
+The number of spaces is 1 less than the number of slots,
-number of slots, e.g., humans got 5 fingers, and 4 spaces between them, hence
+e.g., humans got 5 fingers, and 4 spaces between them, hence here we used `+n`
-here we used `+n` since the number of digits was `(n+1)`.
-Next, we obtain the
+since the number of digits was `(n+1)`.
+Next, we obtain the `formattedTriangle`
-`formattedTriangle` by `map`ing `fmtRow` on its each row and separating the rows
+by `map`ing `fmtRow` on its each row and separating the rows with newlines
-with newlines (`\n`).
-We finish, by adding the indicator (`"∆"`) under our `k`
+(`\n`).
+We finish, by adding the indicator (`"∆"`) under our `k` and voila, we
-and voila, we are finally ready to answer our question.
+are finally ready to answer our question.

 ```
 # how many different teams of 5 players